 The student should complete and submit the Five-Year Program Application for Admission when 75 semester hours have been earned.
+A student should contact Records and Registration at https://reghelp.harrisburgu.edu for the application form.
 Required supporting documents include: current academic transcript and a recommendation from the student's academic advisor.